-15. Is my admissions application the same as my financial aid and scholarship applications?
+21. Is my admissions application the same as my financial aid applications?

 This is an abbreviation for your Personal Identification Number that you use to access Web for Students.
 The very first time you access your Web for Students account this will be your 6-digit date of birth without dashes in the following format: June 1, 1959 would be 060159.
 After you login, you will be prompted to enter your old PIN (your 6-digit date of birth) and change this PIN to another set of 6-digits.
 You will enter this information twice.
 It cannot be your 6-digit date of birth in the above format.
 Please keep this number in a secure location.

 24. How do I log into my Web for Students account?

 Please click here to navigate to the Web for Students page.

 25. Where can I find my Student Id number?

 Your Student Id number can be found in several places.